Is Cocaine Different Than Crack?

 - Heightened risk of experiencing a seizure.

 Crack and cocaine abuse can lead to many devastating health effects and risks.
-If you or someone you know has a cocaine or crack addiction, get assistance today.
-Treatment can help you beat your addiction and regain control of your life.
+If you or someone you know has a cocaine or crack addiction, American Addiction Centers (AAC) can help.
+Get started by checking your insurance coverage or texting us your questions.